swiftraccoon/sdrtrunk-rdio-api/docs/GETTING_STARTED.md

 ### Step 1: Install Python

-RdioCallsAPI needs Python 3.13 to run.
+sdrtrunk-rdio-api needs Python 3.13 to run.

 **On Windows:**